Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

     CmdSetPlayerName(playerName);
 }

 // This is a "Command" which means that it is run on *all* peers when invoked.
-This is what does the actual synchronisation of the name
+// This is what does the actual synchronisation of the name across the network [Command] private void CmdSetPlayerName(string playerName)
-[Command]
-private void CmdSetPlayerName(string playerName)
 {